mnguyen0226/deep_learning_notebooks/README.md

   - Using Keras callbacks to customize training.
   - Using TensorBoard to monitor training and evaluation metrics.
   - Writing training and evaluation loops from scratch.
 - Progressive disclosure of complexity for model building.
 ![](https://github.com/mnguyen0226/kaggle_notebooks/blob/main/docs/imgs/progressive_keras.PNG)
+- 3 Ways to build Keras Models:
+  - Sequential API: similar to Python List.
+It's limited to simple stacks of layers.
+  - Functional API: focuses on graph-like model architecture.
+It represents a nice mid-point between usability and flexibility.
+(Most commonly used).
+  - Model subclassing: a low-level option where you write everything yourselve from scratch.
+This is ideal if you want full control over every little thing.
+Tradeoff: you won't get access to many built-in Keras features, and you will be more at risk of making mistakes.

 ### Chapter 8: Introduction To Deep Learing For Computer Vision